jeffhowarth/eeprimer/src/lessons/global_forest_loss.md

 //  Initialize map layer as a widget.
 //  Call style_regions with .style method.
-//  Label the layer 'Regions;.
+//  Label the layer 'regions_layer'.